-Credible to good ideas for performance will be plausible and have a justification from the text.
+Adequate to good ideas for performance will be plausible and have a justification from the text.
 The overall concept for staging may rely on a generalized grasp of the production and design elements, as this grasp becomes steadier, more assured and more nuanced the work begins to characterize that expected in a good candidate.
-The ability to distinguish staging effects for their value in elucidating or demonstrating setting and significant action for an audience will probably be attainable by a credible candidate who will be able to "identify" a lighting or sound effect in a functional manner.
-Since the focus is on guilt and its consequences, the average candidate will look for how acting and design to explore the condition of guilt and dramatize its consequences.
-The ability to present a plan for the actor's performance tied to action will be within the range of a credible candidate who will identify some of the following: general moods, gestures, movement, blocking and voice for the actor, a more critical understanding of how these combine to communicate the meaning of action in explicit and perhaps implicit terms will move the candidate into the "good category".
+The ability to distinguish design effects for their value in demonstrating the theme for an audience will probably be attainable by an adequate candidate who will be able to "identify" a lighting or sound effect in a functional manner.
 The good candidate will be able to fit effects into an aesthetic or dramatic purpose and make them work as part of a subtle communication for the audience.
+The question is general and gives the candidates much freedom in their response to it but good and excellent candidates will be able to associate the major theme selected to other aspects of the narrative thereby establishing why it is, according to their judgment, a "major" theme.
+The adequate candidate may struggle to demonstrate this.